Sweetaroo/resume/Readme.md

 ###Hobbies
 - Browse the Stackover Flow and SegementFault to enrich the knowledge of the CS
-- Play Badminton and billiards- Watch the speech of the Obama and some other TED Videos.
+- Play Badminton and billiards- Watch the speech of the Obama and some other TED Videos

 ###Personal Website
 - Blog: <http://jiutianhuayu.github.io>